-The majority of patients (12/16) who completed the questionnaire said that they knew how to access the out of hours dental service if they had an urgent dental problem and four told us they did not know.
+All patients who completed the questionnaire said that they knew how to access the out of hours dental service if they had an urgent dental problem.
 An emergency number was available should patients require urgent out of hours dental treatment.
 Contact information was displayed by the main entrance, given on the answer phone message, website and patient information leaflet.